Netflix/metaflow/test/README.md

 pattern is to provide a specific function for a specific step type, such as joins and give it a precedence of `0`.
 Then another catch-all can be defined with `@steps(2, ['all'])`.
-As the result, the special function is applied to joins and the catch all function for all other steps.
+As the result, the special function is applied to joins and the catch-all function for all other steps.

 The second argument gives a list of *qualifiers* specifying which